newAM/oidc_pages/README.md

   * Authentication flow: `Standard flow` (all others disabled)
 * Create roles for the newly created client
   * The `admin` role can view all pages
-  * All other roles allow users to access a page of the same name
+  * All other roles allow users to access pages with a directory of the same name

 ### NixOS Configuration